google-marketing-solutions/abcds-detector/README.md

 2. Gemini Pro Vision & Gemini Pro: To perform video Q&A about the features to evaluate if the video adheres to the ABCD rubrics.
 The colab will send a request to Gemini with tailored prompts to evaluate each rubric.

-ABCD Detector will perform 2 verifications, first with annotations and then with LLMs.
+ABCDs Detector will perform 2 verifications, first with annotations and then with LLMs.
 Since the LLM approach is prone to hallucinations, False Positives or False Negatives will be expected.
 The solution will still require human QA if 100% accuracy is required for the evaluation.

-ABCD Detector MVP supports a single video evaluation for the following features/rubrics:
+ABCDs Detector MVP supports a single video evaluation for the following features/rubrics:
   - Quick Pacing
   - Quick Pacing (First 5 seconds)
   - Dynamic Start